Guardian Druid Tank Mythic+ Tips — Battle for Azeroth (BfA) 8.2.5

 - Hibernate can be used similarly to Entangling Roots, but it can also be used as a hard crowd control against attacking beasts and dragonkin to prevent them from casting spells or auto attacking nearby players.

 - Skull Bash interrupts spell casts, and prevents spells from the same school from being cast again for 4 seconds.
 Skull Bash has a 13 yard range, and casting it from out of melee range will cause you to charge into melee range to interrupt.
 Note that although the charge animation has travel time, the interrupt happens as soon as you use the spell.

 - Rebirth resurrects dead allies in combat.
-This costs 30 Rage, so you should only use it if absolutely necessary (or if no one else is able to), but it can be especially useful if your healer dies during a long boss encounter.
+This costs 30 Rage, but it can be especially useful if your healer dies during an encounter.

 - Regrowth is a single target heal.
 Casting it will cancel Bear Form, but it can be used between pulls to help the healer top people off or get rid of Grievous.

 - Stampeding Roar is mainly used for short bursts of movement speed indoors or during combat.
 It is generally used for kiting or going from one pack to the next, but is also useful for speeding your friends out of dangerous ground mechanics.

 - Swiftmend, unlocked through Restoration Affinity, is an instant single target heal.
 Swiftmend cancels Bear Form when cast, but it can be used while a boss is channeling an ability, or following a Typhoon or Ursol's Vortex, to top yourself or a party member off while you are not actively tanking.
 This is a very large heal and should be used often along with Wild Growth before shifting back to bear.